For years I have functioned from this warped thinking–It’s all up to me!

 Pray for their Heart: Heavenly Father, May ___ desire to be in your presence above all else, draw ___ close to you.
 May ___ trust you with all ___ heart and not rely in __ own understanding but in all his ways acknowledge you.
 (Proverbs 3:5-6) Teach ___ to hide your word in __ heart.

-This school year may look different for your children but we can still pray that the Lord will work in them and through them in a might way.
+Let’s pray!
+Even though this year may look different for you and your children we can still pray that the Lord will work in them and through them in a might way.